vbluemer/Homogenization_for_Damask/docs/Examples/yield_surface.md

 ## Creating the project

-In this example, the project name is assumed to be `fit_hill`, the grid file to be located in the project folder as `input_files/grid.vti` and the material properties file in the project folder as `input_files/material_properties.yaml`.
-In this example the randomly grid and material properties files are used from the ExampleProject, with the estimated yield strengths found in the [`uniaxial yield points`](yield_point.md) example.
+In this example, the project name is assumed to be `template_yield_surface`, the grid file to be located in the project folder as `input_files/Polycrystal_25_5x5x5.vti` and the material properties file in the project folder as `input_files/titanium_assigned.yaml`.

 Within the project folder, create the `problem_definition.yaml`.
 Add the following configuration: